Protocol v1

 HACKBET Protocol Reference

-Complete technical reference for the HackBet rank-weighted conviction pool protocol.
-Covers staking mechanics, payout formulas, on-chain account structures, and admin operations.
+Technical documentation for the HackBet rank-weighted staking pool protocol.
+Covers staking mechanics, payout formulas and on-chain account structures.

 Overview

-HackBet is a Solana-native conviction pool protocol built for hackathons.
+HackBet is a Solana-native staking pool protocol built for hackathons.
 Participants stake USDC behind hackathon projects before results are announced.
-When the official judges publish rankings, the total pool is redistributed to backers of well-ranked projects using a formula that rewards both early conviction and diversification.
+When the official judges publish rankings, the total pool is redistributed to backers of ranked projects using a formula that rewards early conviction and optimal selections.

 Key stakeholders